-Our body can produce its own collagen, however the production of collagen gradually declined as we aged, which explains among the sign of aging is wrinkles, that is coming from skin that is less elastic, supple, and firm.
+Our body can produce its own collagen; however, the production of collagen gradually declined as we aged, which explains that among the signs of ageing are wrinkles, which come from skin that is less elastic, less supple, and unfirm.

-Researchers also revealed that women lose collagen faster than men causing women’s skin aging faster than men.
-Apart from gender, nutrition and recreational drugs, environmental stress such as sun exposure and exposure to toxins such as pollutants, and cigarette smoke can also affect collagen in the body.
+Researchers also revealed that women lose collagen faster than men, causing women’s skin to age faster than men.
+Apart from gender, nutrition, and recreational drugs, environmental stress such as sun exposure, exposure to toxins such as pollutants, and cigarette smoke can also affect the level of collagen in the body.

 Where can we get collagen from?

-Good news is, collagen can be gotten from food, there are foods which can stimulate production of collagen and break down collagen.
-Body makes collagen from combining proline and glycine (types of protein).Thus consuming food high with proline and glycine will help with restoring collagen level in the body.
+The good news is that collagen can be gotten from food.
+There are foods that can stimulate the production of collagen and break down collagen.
+The body makes collagen by combining proline and glycine (types of proteins).
+Thus, consuming foods high in proline and glycine will help restore collagen levels in the body.

-According to Dr. Bradley from Cleveland Clinic, your body cannot make them if they don’t have them, which means all the nutrients such as glycine and proline are essential to produce collagen, but if we do not acquire it from diet then our body might not be able to produce collagen.
-Foods that are high with collagen are mostly diet from protein-rich foods such as bone broth, pork, chicken, beef, eggs, and fish.
-Plant based food also have added benefits to collagen rich food consumption since vegetables and fruits contain high level of antioxidants which can protect oxidative stress from reducing collagen.
-Whilst, food that can break down collagen are sugary foods and refined carbs.
+According to Dr. Bradley from the Cleveland Clinic, your body cannot make them if it doesn’t have them, which means all the nutrients, such as glycine and proline, are essential to produce collagen, but if we do not acquire them from our diet, then our body might not be able to produce collagen.
+Foods that are high in collagen are mostly derived from protein-rich foods such as bone broth, pork, chicken, beef, eggs, and fish.
+Plant-based foods also have added benefits to collagen-rich food consumption since vegetables and fruits contain high levels of antioxidants that can protect against reducing collagen.
+Types of foods that can break down collagen are sugary foods and refined carbs.

-As for supplement containing collagen, it is usually in the form of hydrolysed collagen.
-The source of hydrolysed collagen can be from fish, marine seaweed, pork skin and food source that has high collagen contents.
-It is also said that hydrolysed collagen is much easier to be absorbed by body as compared to food.
+As for supplements containing collagen, they are usually in the form of hydrolyzed collagen.
+The source of hydrolyzed collagen can be fish, marine seaweed, pork skin, or other food sources that have high collagen contents.
+It is also said that hydrolyzed collagen is much easier to absorb by the body as compared to collagen from food.

-To date studies that report whether consumption of collagen has benefits to skin, joint health, muscle mass, bone and many more is inconsistent.
-It is depending on various factors such as the source of collagen, the bioavailability of collagen, the frequency of consuming it, the severity of skin condition or joint condition previously and many more.
-Thus, it is advisable for individual to check on the supplement ingredients prior consuming any kind of supplement.
+To date, studies that report whether consumption of collagen has benefits to skin, joint health, muscle mass, bone, and many more are inconsistent.
+It depends on various factors such as the source of collagen, the bioavailability of collagen, the frequency of consuming it, the severity of a skin condition or joint condition previously, and many more.
+Thus, it is advisable for individuals to check the supplement ingredients prior to consuming any kind of supplement.

-Foods that are rich with Omega 3 is fish!
-Fish oil specifically.
-Which is why if individual does not consuming fish at all or do not prefer to consume fish it is advisable to take Omega 3 and 6 supplements for their heart health.
-Fish such as mackerel, tuna, sardine and anchovies, salmon, and herring are good source of omega 3.
-In Malaysia, there are also freshwater fish which is rich with omega 3 such as catfish (ikan keli), patin fish, and terubok fish.
+Fish is high in Omega 3 fatty acids.
+Specifically, fish oil.
+As a result, if an individual does not consume fish at all or prefers not to consume fish, it is recommended that they take Omega 3 and 6 supplements for their heart health.
+Omega-3-rich fish include mackerel, tuna, sardine and anchovies, salmon, and herring.
+Freshwater fish rich in omega 3 are also available in Malaysia, including catfish (ikan keli), patin fish, and terubok fish.

-Specifically, foods that are rich with vitamin C are guava, orange, and lemon.
-Do you know that guava has twice amount of vitamin C than orange of the same size?
-Consuming 2 servings size of guava or 1 small guava already makes you met the requirement of vitamin C needed daily (75mg).
+Guava, orange, and lemon are examples of vitamin C-rich foods.
+Did you know that guava has twice the vitamin C content of an orange of the same size?
+Consuming 2 servings of guava or 1 small guava already meets your daily vitamin C requirement (75mg).

-Some of the food that is rich with vitamin E are almond, pumpkin, corn, collard, red bell pepper and soy-based foods.
-Study shows that Vitamin E or tocopherol works synergistically with Vitamin C against UV radiation or exposure to sun damage.
+Almond, pumpkin, corn, collard, red bell pepper, and soy-based foods are examples of vitamin E-rich foods.
+According to research, Vitamin E or tocopherol works synergistically with Vitamin C to protect against UV radiation or sun damage.

-Since most of the antioxidant rich foods and vitamin rich foods are mainly fruits and vegetables, thus it is essential to consume fruits and vegetables as per suggested to have young looking skin!
+Since most of the antioxidant- and vitamin-rich foods are mainly fruits and vegetables, it is essential to consume fruits and vegetables as suggested to have young looking skin!

-As many knows already sugar is bad for your health, as it can raised your blood sugar level, which will lead to obesity, diabetes, heart disease and all other metabolic diseases.
-Butttttt, it is also bad for skin.
+Sugar, as many people already know, is bad for your health because it raises your blood sugar level, which can lead to obesity, diabetes, heart disease, and other metabolic diseases.
+But it's also bad for your skin.

-Sugar in any form influences the two major causes of acne: hormones and inflammation.
-As you eat refined and processed carbohydrates like white sugar, your blood sugar levels increase at a faster rate, and your pancreas responds by releasing insulin.
-By eliminating sugar, you may be able to decrease the amount of insulin that your body makes, and as a result, oil and acne production will be increased too.
+Sugar, in any form, has an impact on the two main causes of acne: hormones and inflammation.
+When you consume refined and processed carbohydrates, such as white sugar, your blood sugar levels rise faster, and your pancreas responds by releasing insulin.
+By avoiding sugar, you may be able to reduce the amount of insulin your body produces, which will reduce the oil and acne production.

-Food that is rich with sugar are dessert such as cakes, tart, cookies, ‘traditional’ kuih and bakery products.
-Our daily staple foods are as well refined carbohydrates or refined sugar, white rice, white bread, noodles, flour rich food are all refined carbohydrates in which for certain individual with sensitive it might make harm the skin condition in the long run.
+Desserts such as cakes, tarts, cookies, 'traditional' kuih, and bakery products are high in sugar.
+Our daily staple foods are also high in refined carbohydrates or refined sugar.
+White rice, white bread, noodles, and flour-rich foods are all high in refined carbohydrates, which can harm the skin condition in the long run.

-In conclusion, eating healthy and well balance meal is the go-to way for younger looking skin.
-Consume a lot of fresh products, limit processed food, limit oily food containing trans fat and sugary food will not only helps with having younger looking skin but also healthier body!
+In conclusion, eating a healthy and well-balanced diet is the best way to achieve younger-looking skin.
+Consuming a lot of fresh products, limiting processed foods, oily foods containing trans fat, and sugary foods will help you not only have younger looking skin but also a healthier body!